MrAwesome2127/Playwright-CSharp-XUnit/README.md

 Playwright is ASYNC codebase.

-Sync vs Async
+Sync vs. Async
-Sync is linear
-Async can run mulitple service while the
+<li> Async is multi-thread, which means operations or programs can run in parallel.
+Sync is a single-thread, so only one operation or program will run at a time.
+Async is non-blocking, which means it will send multiple requests to a server. </li>

 Install: